Russian no show at U.N. court hearings on Ukrainian war | Law-Order

 - Russian Federation

-Russia on Monday boycotted hearings at the U.N.'s highest court during which Ukraine will argue that Moscow has falsely applied genocide law in justifying its invasion and will seek an emergency order halting hostilities.
-Hearings began at 0900GMT at the International Court of Justice (ICJ) without legal representation for Russia.
+Russia boycotted hearings at the U.N.'s highest court on Monday during which Ukraine is seeking an emergency order to halt hostilities, arguing that Moscow has falsely applied genocide law in justifying its invasion.
+Hearings began at the International Court of Justice (ICJ) without legal representation for Russia.

+"The fact that Russia's seats are empty speaks loudly.
+They are not here in this court of law: they are on a battlefield waging an aggressive war against my country," Ukrainian envoy Anton Korynevych said.
+He urged Russia to "lay down your arms and put forward your evidence."

 The court said it regretted Russia's non-attendance.
 A spokesperson for the Russian Embassy in the Netherlands did not reply to a request for comment.

 Russian President Vladimir Putin has said Russia's "special military action" is needed "to protect people who have been subjected to bullying and genocide" - meaning those whose first or only language is Russian - in eastern Ukraine.
-Ukraine's suit argues that the claim of genocide is untrue, and in any case does not provide legal justification for invasion.
+Ukraine said on Monday Russia's claim was baseless and the alleged genocide in eastern Ukraine was "non-existent".

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)